Pprime1/csasm/README.md

   - [x] Table player_count is not updating after a player leaves (ie: 2 back down to 1)
   - [x] On leave room if there are now zero players do some form of end-game acknowledgement?
 - [x] moved the Quit button below the map - or into the footer bar?
-- [ ] how to have a development environment that is seperate from the production environment
+- [ ] how to have a development environment that is seperate from the production environment in case I want to make changes once we are live
 - [ ] reintroduce validatechecksums = true for the database tables. how to set/reset md5 values? (see https://github.com/Pprime1/csasm/issues/15)
 - [ ] Code review by someone ...
-Andrew?
+Andrew!
-- [ ] create GCBetaTst at QUT - test cases with 3 players
+- [ ] create GCBetaTst at QUT - run the test cases with 3 players
   - [ ] check that no reward if not occupying a circle
   - [ ] Multiple players at one circle at same time works at all?
     - [ ] Do all get the reward?
-- [ ] create GCGammaTst (3 waypoints) also at QUT - test cases with 4+ players
+- [ ] create GCGammaTst (3 waypoints) also at QUT - run the test cases with 5 players
   - [ ] does it work properly with 3 target circles?
-  - [ ] does it work with multiple concurrent games?
+  - [ ] does it work with multiple concurrent games? (along with GCBetaTst)
       - [ ] do seperate correct rewards happen to the right players?
 - [ ] Hide a container, create a real one:
   - [ ] delete GCTest, GCAlbury and GCGammaTst
   - [ ] 'replace' GCAlphatst with the real GC code.
   - [ ] OBC co-ownership on the listing?
   - [ ] remove default game from form
-  - [ ] Production testing before publishing for real
+  - [ ] Final production test run, before publishing for real.
+Use two new people.
-  - [ ] Production Release
+  - [ ] Production Release!

 # Key files